IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Over-heat Protection

 A temperature sensor equipped can monitor the temperature inside the hob.
-When an excessive temperature is monitored, the hob will auto stop operation.
+When an excessive temperature is monitored, the hob will automatically stop operation.

 Over-flow Protection

-For your safety, the programmer will auto shut off the power if liquid boiling or wet cloth over touch control panel.
-All control buttons became invalid except ON/OFF and Child Lock button, unless you wipe the touch control area dry.
+For your safety, the programmer will automatically shut off the power if liquid boils over or a wet cloth is placed over the touch control panel.
+All control buttons become invalid except ON/OFF and Child Lock button, unless you wipe the touch control area dry.

 Heat Settings